jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 - A coaster, to cover up the rings on my desk from when I didn't use a coaster
 - A lamp with a LifX bulb in it.
 Usually warm white, I probably switch it to a fun color about once per month.
 I use Homekit automations to control it every single day, though

-## Friction
+## Conclusion

-For me, I've tried prioritizing so that my setup makes me do my best work.
-It should encourage me to work on the stuff that brings me the most joy, and should reduce the friction to get into and maintain a flow state (or hyperfocus, as the case may be, if my ADHD diagnosis from eight years ago still holds up).
+I've tried prioritizing so that my setup makes me do my best work.
+It should encourage me to work on the stuff that brings me the most joy, and should reduce the friction to get into and maintain a flow state.
 I think I'm mostly there?
 I have the tools I need (and then some) to do work for my job and spend some time on personal projects afterwards, and I have enough gadgets and toys that I can keep myself engaged and drawn in.
 I've turned my space into one that's really good for video communication, so my experience with computers is less solitary.
 I'm happy with how I've set things up in 2021, and I'm excited to see how the space will evolve in the year to come.

-If you've read this far, thank you!